saman-pasha/LCC/README.md

 #include <stdbool.h>
 ```
 * <b>:compile</b>: used for compiling target file.
 Dafault behaviour is `-c target.c`.
 Could be a list of arguments that will send to compiler which has been set in `lcc-config.lisp`.
 * <b>:link</b>: used for linking and builing target file as library or executable.
-It has not dfault behaviour.
+It has not default behaviour.
 Could be a list of arguments that will send to linker which has been set in `lcc-config.lisp`.
 ```lisp
 ;; MyMath library declaration
 (target "mymath.h"